Values

 Flexible working hours

-This sentence is stolen from Bastian Greshake’s email footer and forms the basis of the Poisot Lab’s policy on flexible working:
+This sentence is stolen from Bastian Greshake’s email footer and forms the basis of our policy on flexible working:

 While I may be sending this email outside my normal office hours, I have no expectation to receive a reply outside yours.